pastoriomarco/manymove_planner/README.md

 # ManyMove Planner

-The `manymove_planner` project is designed to provide a robust and flexible framework for planning and executing robotic manipulator movements using ROS 2 and MoveIt 2.
-It supports various robots, including the UF850, Panda, and Lite series, with advanced configuration options to cater to diverse operational requirements.
+The `manymove_planner` project provides a robust framework for planning and executing robotic manipulator movements using ROS 2 and MoveIt 2.
+It supports diverse robots, including the UF850, Panda, and Lite series, with modular, configurable components that cater to various motion planning and execution needs.

 ## Features

+- **Action-Based Motion Control**:
+  - Single move goals with position or Cartesian targets.
+  - Sequential move goals for executing a series of movements.
+- **Integration with MoveIt 2**:
+  - Supports motion planning, Cartesian path planning, and time parameterization.
+- **Flexible Planner Options**:
+  - Choose between MoveItCppPlanner and MoveGroupPlanner for motion planning.
+- **Customizable Parameters**:
+  - Control velocity, acceleration, Cartesian motion constraints, and more via ROS parameters or launch files.

+## Architecture Overview

+1. **Planner Interface**:
+   - Defines abstract methods for planning, execution, and time parameterization.
+   - Implemented by `MoveItCppPlanner` and `MoveGroupPlanner`.
+2. **Action Server**:
+   - Handles incoming motion requests and delegates tasks to the chosen planner.
+   - Provides feedback and manages action lifecycle.
+3. **Action Server Node**:
+   - Configures and initializes the appropriate planner and action server.
+   - Supports runtime parameter configuration.
+4. **Client Node**:
-- Action server for single and sequential manipulator movement goals.
+   - Demonstrates sending single and sequence motion goals.
-- Integration with MoveIt 2 for motion planning and control.
-- Configurable launch files for different robot platforms.
-- Support for advanced planning parameters like velocity scaling, acceleration limits, and Cartesian motion constraints.

 ## Requirements

 - ROS 2 (Foxy or later)
 - MoveIt 2
 - Required ROS 2 dependencies:
-  - `rclcpp`
-  - `moveit_core`
-  - `moveit_ros_planning_interface`
-  - `geometry_msgs`
-  - `action_msgs`
-  - `control_msgs`
-  - `rosidl_default_generators`
+  - `rclcpp`, `moveit_core`, `geometry_msgs`, `action_msgs`, `control_msgs`, `rosidl_default_generators`
-  - `rosidl_default_runtime`

 ## Installation

 ### Dependencies
-Ensure that you have the required ROS 2 and MoveIt 2 packages installed.
-Refer to the ROS 2 and MoveIt 2 installation guides for your platform.
+Ensure ROS 2 and MoveIt 2 are installed.
+Follow the [MoveIt 2 installation guide](https://moveit.ros.org/install/) for your platform.

 ### Build Instructions
-1. Clone the repository into your ROS 2 workspace:
+1. Clone the repository into your workspace:
    ```bash
    cd ~/ros2_ws/src
    git clone <repository_url> manymove_planner